-As a wholesale green coffee bean provider, your clients consider you the ultimate authority on every type of bean.
+As a wholesale green coffee bean supplier, your clients consider you the ultimate authority on every type of bean.

 They rely on you to get ahead of market trends, turn them on to new roasts, and above all, to help them understand what separates coffees made in one region from another.